 The West Virginia Firearms Marketing Clarification Act establishes new legal standards regarding negligent marketing claims related to firearms and ammunition.
-It defines key terms such as "firearm," "manufacturer," "seller," and "negligent marketing," and sets forth specific conditions under which a person may bring a negligent marketing claim against a manufacturer or seller.
-These conditions include targeting individuals prohibited from owning firearms, encouraging unlawful use, establishing direct causation between the marketing practice and harm, and violating a relevant state or federal statute.
+It defines key terms such as "firearm," "manufacturer," "seller," and "negligent marketing," and outlines the conditions under which a person may bring a negligent marketing claim against a manufacturer or seller.
+Specifically, claims can only be pursued if the marketing practices directly target individuals prohibited from owning firearms, encourage unlawful use, demonstrate a direct cause and substantial proximate cause of harm, and violate a specific state or federal statute regulating firearms marketing.

 Additionally, the Act clarifies the limitations of the predicate exception under the Protection of Lawful Commerce in Arms Act (PLCAA).
-It specifies that claims can only proceed if a cited statute explicitly regulates firearms, provides clear requirements that were not met, and the violation was a proximate cause of the harm.
-The Act also states that general consumer protection laws or public nuisance laws cannot be used to circumvent the PLCAA in the context of firearms marketing.
+It stipulates that claims can only proceed if the cited statute explicitly regulates firearms, provides clear requirements that were not met, and the violation was a proximate cause of the harm.
+The Act also emphasizes that general consumer protection or public nuisance laws cannot be used to circumvent the PLCAA in the context of firearms marketing.

 Committee Substitute: 61-7C-1, 61-7C-2, 61-7C-3, 61-7C-4, 61-7C-5